 Living with Epilepsy

 The challenges of living with epilepsy may be different for children, adolescents, and seniors than for adults, so visit the sections for Children and Teens, Women, Men and Seniors.
-The EFEPA staff is available to speak with individuals regarding the diverse issues facing people with epilepsy.
-We can assist you in identifying options for problem solving or resolution with referrals.
-The Foundation addresses issues of adults and children with epilepsy/seizures, its effect on siblings and other family members.
-Women who have epilepsy/seizure disorder have specific gender related concerns, as do men; we have resources and information to help you address those issues.
+As always, the EFEPA staff is here to speak with you about the diverse issues facing people with epilepsy.
+We can assist you in identifying options for problem solving or refer you to a resource best suited for your needs.

-Learn what epilepsy is and what it’s like to live with epilepsy by watching our Faces of Epilepsy video.
+Below you’ll find what we call Epilepsy 101—it covers a range of topics including What is Epilepsy, First Aid and Treatment Options.
+You can also learn about what it’s like to live with epilepsy by watching our Faces of Epilepsy video.

 What is Epilepsy?